 What are the best vegetables for smoothies?

-I genuinely believe that you can toss any vegetable into a smoothie and make it taste good, but there are definitely some that will give you the best results.
+In general, you can toss any vegetable into a smoothie and make it taste good.
+But, there are definitely some that will give you the best results.

-- Greens – greens are a smoothie’s best friend – they blend up so well, the taste is easily over powered, and the color is fun! (you can easily cover the green up by adding something like blueberries though!)
+- Greens.
+Leafy greens are a smoothie’s best friend.
+They blend up so well, the taste is easily overpowered, and the color is fun!
+You can easily cover the green up by adding something like blueberries.

-- Beets – buy a package of pre-cooked beets (not marinated!) and toss some in.
+- Beets.
+Simply buy a package of pre-cooked beets and toss some in.
 They add sweetness and a really fun pink color to food without a ton of effort.

-- Peas – not only are peas sweet, but they are packed with protein!
-Defrost your peas to ensure they blend in smooth.
-Peas are perfect to add to blended drinks that aren’t utilizing super sweet fruit since you don’t need to cover the taste as much.
+- Peas.
+Not only are peas sweet, they are packed with protein!
+If possible, frost your peas to ensure they blend in smooth.
+Peas are perfect to add to drinks that aren’t using super sweet fruit.
+You don’t need to cover the taste as much.

-- Squash – from zucchini to yellow squash to pumpkin, these are the perfect vegetable.
-When fresh, not only are they packed with vitamins and nutrients, but they are soft and blend up well as well as having a very light taste.
+- Squash.
+From zucchini to yellow squash to pumpkin, these are the perfect vegetable.
+When fresh, they are packed with vitamins and nutrients as well as soft.
+They blend up smooth as well as having a very light taste.

-- Avocado – pack in some healthy fats by blending in some fresh avocado.
-You don’t notice it in your favorite guac, but avocado is slightly sweet which helps it blend in seamlessly.
+- Avocado.
+Pack in some healthy fats by blending in some fresh avocado.
+You don’t notice it in your favorite guac, but avocado is slightly sweet, making it the perfect addition.

-- Cauliflower – the flavor is so light and since it’s white your kids will never know the difference.
+- Cauliflower.
+The flavor is so light and since it’s white kids won’t notice it at first glance.

 How can I find and add superfoods for smoothies?

-Another way to add an extra punch to your veggie smoothie is to add a superfood.
+Another way to add an extra punch to your drink is to add a superfood.
 A superfood is defined as “a nutrient-rich food considered to be especially beneficial for health and well-being.”
-These can add a ton of nutrients to your kids diet, or your diet, when added to a nutrient packed drink.
-Here are some of my favorites that are super kid friendly (aka nothing too crazy or crunchy)!
+These can add health benefits to your diet when added to an already nutrient-packed drink.
+Here are some of my favorites:

-- cacao nibs – add some chocolate flair with cacao nibs!
+- cacao nibs.
+Add some chocolate flair with cacao nibs!
 I like to add a tablespoon or two to a cauliflower, banana, peanut butter smoothie for a fun chunky monkey style.
 My kids think they’re chocolate chips.

-- chia seeds – make sure you blend these in well, or allow them to soak in some liquid before adding to the blender to avoid any texture issues.
+- chia seeds.
+Be sure to blend these in well or allow them to soak in some liquid before adding to the blender.
+This will help to avoid any texture issues.

-- coconut oil – to be honest, not my favorite add in, since it can be a weird texture.
-As a fat, it can clump leaving a chunky texture.
+- coconut oil.
+To be honest, not my favorite add-in since it can be a weird texture.
+It can clump up in a smoothie leaving a chunky texture.

 Want more quick and easy breakfast options?
 Check out this post with over 30 Breakfast Recipes for Kids